- What are the requirements for Moodle?

 Why have I been dropped from my course?

-You must log on and access your course the first day of classes; otherwise, you will be considered a “no show” and be dropped from the class.
+You must log in and access your course by midnight on the first day of class; otherwise, you will be considered a “no show” and be dropped from the class.
 If this has happened to you, and you wish to still be in the class, contact Student Services and your instructor.

-It has been X amount of time and my instructor still hasn’t responded to my question.
+It has been X amount of time and my instructor still has not responded to my question.

 If your instructor is not communicating with you in a timely manner, please contact the appropriate department head or Distance Education.